Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Requirements for Live Media Source Failover ## {#failover_source}

   Live encoder/ingest source failover is the second type
-  of failover scenario that needs to be addressed for end-to-end
+  of failover scenario that needs to be supported for end-to-end
   live streaming delivery.
 In this scenario, the error condition
   occurs on the encoder side.
 The following expectations apply
   to the live ingestion endpoint when encoder failover happens: